udayreddy29/aws-codepipeline-sam/README.md

 # aws-codepipeline-sam
 This code is responsible for creating codepipeline for AWS SAM

-This code is used to create CI/CD pipeline for react application on AWS.
+This code is used to create CI/CD pipeline for serverless applications on AWS.
 There are 3 stages involved in the CI/CD pipeline.
 They are:

 # Source
 In this current stage, codepipeline pulls the code from github.
 Update Owner, Repo, Branch, OAuthToken in the variables.tf file before running the code.